fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

 There is a solution for uint8 rawarrays using just memview and cast methods.
 However, numpy comes to rescue and offers a simple and a more a generic solution.
-You just need to convert the rawarray to a np representation in the following way
+You just need to convert the rawarray to a np representation in the following way:

 ::